garygangwu/self_driving_behavioral_cloning/README.md

 5. video.py
     * Generate an mp4 video from the previously saved images of an autonomous run.
     * `python video.py previous_run1`
+6. video.mp4
+    * A video recording of the vehicle driving autonomously in the first road

 # Implementation Deep Dive